For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 - Piece of card wrapped in tinfoil

-If you want an easy-to-pack and convenient to use solution, check out the reflectors I recommend below.
+If you want an easy-to-pack and convenient to use solution, the one I use most when I don’t have an assistant, (like for the image above):

 - White wall